JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 into hardware that make computation with floating-point types significantly faster than it would be with a software-only implementation.
 FPUs nowadays come in sizes of 16 bits (half-width/FP16), 32 bits (single-width/FP32), 64 bits (double-width/FP64), and 128 bits (quad-width/FP128).
-As the names indicate, more bits means greater precision.
+As you might be able to guess, more bits means larger values means greater precision.

 This pertains to computing fractals because the points needed on the complex plane are decimals, not integers. **<i>Zooming into one point—effectively